SB-1090

 Plain Language

-When the operator knows or should have known a user is a minor, the operator must implement reasonable measures to prevent the AI companion from (1) generating visual material depicting sexually explicit conduct, and (2) directly instructing the minor to engage in sexually explicit conduct.
-'Sexually explicit conduct' is defined by reference to the federal definition at 18 U.S.C. § 2256.
-The standard is 'reasonable measures' — not absolute prevention — which provides a defense if the operator implements commercially reasonable safeguards that are circumvented.
+When the operator knows or should have known a user is a minor, the operator must implement reasonable measures to prevent the AI companion from generating visual material depicting sexually explicit conduct (as defined under federal law at 18 U.S.C. § 2256) or from directly instructing the minor to engage in sexually explicit conduct.
+This is a 'reasonable measures' standard — not a strict liability prohibition — but operators must affirmatively institute safeguards.
+The obligation covers both visual content generation and direct solicitation of minors to engage in such conduct.

 Statutory Text